(con't from Part XIX)

-In the 19th century the writing of consecutive 5ths became more common, arising out of new textures and new conceptions of propriety in voice leading generally; they even became a stylistic feature in the work of some composers, notably Chopin, and with the early 20th century and the breakdown of common practice norms the prohibition became less and less relevant (see the score for "Berceuse" from Twenty Four Pieces in Free Style, Op.
-31, by Louis Vierne, for an example of this).
+In the 19th century the writing of consecutive perfect 5ths became more common, arising out of new textures and new conceptions of propriety in voice leading generally; they even became a stylistic feature in the work of some composers, notably Chopin, and with the early 20th century and the breakdown of common practice norms the prohibition became less and less relevant (examples are found in the Op.
+5 Prelude Internationale for 2 hands and the score for "Berceuse" from Twenty Four Pieces in Free Style, Op.
+31, by Louis Vierne).

-We're very apt to run into consecutive perfect 5ths and octaves when we're writing passages having imitations or canons and therefore these should be carefully scrutinized.
+We're very apt to run into consecutive octaves and perfect 5ths (and their inversions, perfect 4ths) when we're writing countersubjects for fugues and other passages having imitations or canons and therefore these should be carefully scrutinized.

 When we find consecutive octaves or perfect 5ths we may succeed in combing them out by creating a suspension, i.e., by simply dotting the rhythm of one of the lines, which preserves the original shape of the melodic line without changing any of the notes themselves, or maybe holding a note longer by tying it to the next one.